dtcc-platform/dtcc-builder/README.md

-# VCCore - VirtualCity@Chalmes Core
+# VCCore - VirtualCity@Chalmers Core

 VirtualCity@Chalmers is a multidisciplinary research project at Chalmers University of Technology involving researchers from